dtrdnk/docker-images/README.md

-This is repo contains few Dockerfiles for:
+This is repo contains few custom Dockerfiles for:
 - jenkins-job-builder
 - ansible
+- NiFi